sakidpilot/OPSC7312_NoBrainer/README.md

 ___

-If there is any uncertainty, below lies a link to a demonstration video on how to use the application.
+If there is any uncertainty, below lies a link to a demonstration video on how to use the application, and another video explaining the tech stack employed in the application development.

-[No Brainer App Presentation Video](https://youtu.be/XVBMSLy3TrA) [No Brainer App, DB, REST API tech stack Presentation Video](https://youtu.be/QwDc9Z9QMiE)
+[No Brainer App Presentation Video](https://youtu.be/XVBMSLy3TrA)

+[No Brainer App, DB, REST API tech stack Presentation Video](https://youtu.be/QwDc9Z9QMiE)

 ___